TheCryOfSamMcGee/HeroWarsAutoplay/README.md

 # HeroWarsAutoplay
 Scripts for auto-playing portions of Hero Wars

 Hello and welcome!
-I've been playing around with some python scripts that can autoplay.
-I've been using them for the past year to race through the tower, and dungeon portions.
+I've been playing around with some python scripts so that my computer can grind through Hero Wars while I make my coffee.
+I've been using them for the past year to race through the tower, and dungeon portions without my involvement.